y-pleim/MonteCarlo/docs/getting_started.rst

 Metropolis Sampling
 '''''''''''''''''''
 Calculating the canonical partition function for a spin system requires finding the energy for each possible state.
-As such, for larger N systems the process of calculating thermal quantities becomes time-consuming.
+For large N systems, this method of calculating thermal quantities becomes time-consuming.

-For larger systems, stochastic sampling methods such as metropolis sampling can be used for a more efficient determination of these thermal quantities (while introducing some statistical noise in the process).
+For large systems, stochastic sampling methods such as metropolis sampling can be used for a more efficient determination of these thermal quantities (while introducing some statistical noise in the process).

 Starting from a random spin configuration, the following steps are taken to find the next spin configuration to be included in the calculation of the thermal averages:

-* The energy of the configuration is calculated.
 * The ith spin is flipped and the energy difference due to this flip is determined.
 * To determine whether the new spin configuration should replace the current spin configuration, the ratio of the Boltzmann factors is calculated: